 In this course, students will evaluate different mathematical operations carried out in pharmacies using different pharmaceutical systems.
 Additionally, they will employ conversion concepts of different unit systems, ratios, and proportions through a dimensional analysis of prescriptions.
 Furthermore, they will develop different techniques to determine the medication dosage to be dispensed according to medical prescription indications.
+This course includes the use of simulator.
 (Pre-requisite: PHAR 1000, MATH 1010)